Can’t decide between eBay and Amazon? We’ve done the research for you to help you decide which platform is best for your business.

 Both online marketplaces have business protection. eBay’s seller protection allows you to report a buyer who is dishonest, while they as a company actively use detection methods to identify and block buyers who break buying policies.
 If customers refuse to pay on eBay, they are blocked from leaving feedback until they pay.
 With Amazon, unhappy customers can make an A-Z Guarantee claim, which can be terrible for your online business.
-Amazon offers Fulfilment By Amazon (FBA) which protects you as a seller from damage caused by a claim, but it’s not known whether this will be available in Australia.
+Amazon also ffers Fulfilment By Amazon (FBA) which protects you as a seller from damage caused by a claim.

 Do customers prefer Amazon or eBay?

 eBay has been around in Australia for many years, so there is an existing familiarity with eBay that Amazon just doesn’t have yet.
-However, with Amazon launching properly in Australia at the end of 2017, it’s a force to be reckoned with due to the global domination that Amazon has.
+However, with Amazon is still a global force to be reckoned and has plenty of features to lure customers, such as Prime.
 However, only time will tell.

 The final verdict: eBay or Amazon?

 Although you might have more marketplace trust in Amazon, there’s no doubt that eBay’s auction feature still makes eBay a key player.
 However, there is no perfect platform as each one has its advantages and disadvantages.
 Amazon might work very well for someone else’s business, and you may have more luck with eBay – the right platform depends on what product you’re selling and what business you have.
-Do your due diligence and research the existing product makeup on each platform (look at a non-Australian Amazon site for a comparison until it launches) to see what your competition will be like.
+Do your due diligence and research the existing product makeup on each platform to see what your competition will be like.
 Then work out your costs as per the fee structure for each platform and look through retail forums to see what strategies have worked for other sellers.

 Besides, there’s always the option to sell on both if you’ve got the time!
 Try your luck and discover what works for you and your business.